Eleftherios Papadimitriou: Professional career

 Papadimitriou is a lawyer and the founder of a law firm based in Athens, practicing law since 1976.

 He was a litigator in cases such as, the 17N trial in 2003, as well as, representing the municipality of Kommeno, concerning the Nazi massacre in 1943, before the Greek Supreme Special Court (exterritoriality jus cogens), for crimes against humanity in WWII (German reparation claims).

 Member of parliament

 He was elected a member of the Greek Parliament for Arta representing the New Democracy party, on 18 October 1981.
-He was re-elected as MP for Arta on 5 November 1989, and 8 April 1990.
+He was subsequently re-elected on 2 June 1985, 5 November 1989, and 8 April 1990.

 During his parliamentary tenure, he served as president of the parliament’s Standing Committee on Economic Affairs, deputy secretary general of the ND party parliamentary group (caucus), member of the Parliamentary Assembly to NATO, and member of the Parliamentary Assembly to the Council of Europe.

 Attack by the 17N terrorist group

 Papadimitriou's life was threatened in December 1992, when he was the target of an attack by the terrorist group 17N.
-Papadimitriou was shot five times in the attack.
+He was shot five times.